Andrek01/alexarc4shng/README.md

 * the plugin need pycurl (pip install pycurl or sudo -H pip install pycurl)
 * smarthomeNg 1.4.2 and above for the web-interface
 * a valid [Cookie](#cookie) from an alexa.amazon-Web-Site Session
 * if you work with Autologin the credentials have to be entered "base64"-encoded.
-You can encode you credentials [here](https://www.base64encode.org).
-  If you enter your credentials like <strong>"user.test@test.gmail.com"</strong> you will get <strong>"dXNlci50ZXN0QHRlc3QuZ21haWwuY29t" </strong>.
+You can encode you credentials on the web-interface of the plugin <strong>"user.test@test.gmail.com:your_pwd"</strong> you will get <strong>"dXNlci50ZXN0QHRlc3QuZ21haWwuY29t" </strong>.
 So please enter <strong>"dXNlci50ZXN0QHRlc3QuZ21haWwuY29t"</strong> in the /etc/plugin.yaml

 If you don trust the website for encoding you credential, you can do it in the python-console.
 Open a terminal and try the following code.